Vinicius-Sa/Jenkins/README.md

 - Using environment variables

 BUILD_ID
-The current build ID, identical to BUILD_NUMBER for builds created in Jenkins versions 1.597+
+The current build ID, is identical to BUILD_NUMBER for builds created in Jenkins versions 1.597+

 BUILD_NUMBER
 The current build number, such as "153"